The Moto G Power is a phone battery behemoth that costs only $250

 In everyday use, I had no problem surfing the web or watching YouTube videos.
 I played PUBG with graphics set to "smooth" and the frame rate at medium and I had no problems.
 But when I played Alto's Odyssey, sometimes animations stuttered.

 I'm still running battery tests on the Moto G Power, which takes a while.
 Motorola promised that the phone would last up to three days of regular use on a single charge.
 During my time with the phone it lasted easily four days between charges.
-I should point out that last year's Moto G7 Power which also had a 5,000-mAh battery and lasted longer in our battery test than every other phone we reviewed in 2019.
+I should point out that last year's Moto G7 Power, which also had a 5,000-mAh battery, lasted longer in our battery test than every other phone we reviewed in 2019.

 I'll update this piece with final results and ratings when we finish running our video tests for battery life.